faridrazza/Investment_report_AI/README.md

 **Project: AI-Powered Investment Report Generator for Asset Management Firms**

 **Overview:**
-We built an application designed specifically for asset management firms to automate the process of generating detailed investment reports.
+I built an application designed specifically for asset management firms to automate the process of generating detailed investment reports.
 Traditionally, creating these reports involved manual data collection, formatting, and analysis — a time-consuming and error-prone process.
 Our solution streamlines this workflow using AI and cloud-based infrastructure.

 **Key Features:**